fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 Change the previous exercises so that you can give the parameters of *bmiCalculator* and *exerciseCalculator* as command-line arguments.

-Your program could work eg. as follows:
+Your program could work e.g. as follows:

 ```shell
 $ npm run calculateBmi 180 91